aaronpo97/biergarten-api/README.md

 " > .env
 ```

+- This will create a `.env` file to hold your environment variables.

+##### Additional steps

-Input the credentials to your database, as well as the port you wish to host the app on.
-Generate a refresh token secret and an access token secret.
-I suggest using a password generator set to 64 characters for added security.
+- Input the credentials to your database, as well as the port you wish to host the app on.
+- Generate a refresh token secret and an access token secret.
+  - I suggest using a password generator set to 64 characters for added security.

 ##### Example